Last Updated on 24 October 2022 by Dan

 How does the Snoop App Work?

 Snoop is a little different from some of the other money management apps out there, as is less focused on being a budgeting app and more all around money management.
-This usually takes place in the form of nudges (or “snoops”) as the app calls them where you’ll be nudged into action letting you know you could potentially save money on a bill (I.E, if you pay a mobile phone bill, a “snoop” might alert you to a strong and cheaper deal).
+This usually takes place in the form of nudges (or “snoops”) as the app calls them where you’ll be nudged into action letting you know you could potentially save money on a bill (I.E, if you pay a mobile phone bill, a “snoop” might alert you to a stronger and cheaper deal).

 To make this happen, the Snoop app uses the “Open Banking” infrastructure which is provides limited read-only access to your bank account and to your credit card accounts.
 You can select what accounts you want to give access to, however you obviously need to integrate every account you spend or are paid into for a complete view of your finances.